 Employment tax reporting

-Similar to Sales Tax if you have employees and are required to pay withholding and other employment taxes on their behalf, you should set up either a separate account or sub account to place those revenues until you file and pay with your returns.
+Similar to sales tax, if you have employees and are required to pay withholding and other employment taxes on their behalf, you should set up either a separate account or sub account.
+Us it for those revenues until you file and pay with your returns.